fakela/documentation/get-started/what-is-mindee.md

 - **Off-the-shelf APIs**: With the Off-the-shelf APIs, you can integrate our data extraction APIs with no coding!.
 This can easily be used only in the browser for non technical people.
 Each of our off-the-shelf APIs (Passport OCR API, Receipt OCR API, Invoice OCR API etc) have been trained using hundreds of thousands of documents to provide you with the most robust and accurate parsing solution.
 - **API Builder**: Mindee APi builder is our battle-tested deep learning OCR algorithms that allows users to design and train an API  to extract the data you need. from any type of document
-- **docTR**: docTR which is also nown as (Document Text Recognition) - is a seamless, high-performing & accessible library for OCR-related tasks powered by Deep Learning.
+- **docTR**: docTR which is also known as (Document Text Recognition) - is a seamless, high-performing & accessible library for OCR-related tasks powered by Deep Learning.

-## Key concepts
+## What Mindee offers

-## Key information extraction
+### Key information extraction

 Extracting a set of specific information from documents is also called **Key information extraction**.
 The goal is to define a list of fields you want to extract from documents, so you are able to automate a workflow based on this data when a new document comes up.

 [block:image]
 {